appsquickly/typhoon/README.md

 ### Looking for a pure Swift Solution?

 Typhoon uses the Objective-C runtime to collect metadata and instantiate objects.
-It powers thousands of Objective-C applications and is also pretty popular for Swift.
-Nonetheless there are some advantages to using a pure Swift library.
+It powers thousands of Objective-C applications but it is not all that great for Swift.

-* <a href="https://github.com/scribd/Weaver">Weaver</a> is a good compile time DI library for Swift.
+* <a href="https://pilgrim.ph">Pilgrim</a> is a pure Swift successor to Typhoon.
-* <a href="https://github.com/jkolb/FieryCrucible">Fiery Crucible</a> is also an excellent light-weight (just one file) and very straight-forward DI library for Swift.

-Both of the above solutions have the 'ObjectGraph' scope (you can read more about it in the docs), which provides a way to assemble a complex object-graph from a blue-print and then retain it as long as needed.
-This scope was introduced by Typhoon, and is an important consideration for mobile and desktop apps.
-Moreover, scope management is one of the main advantages to simply applying the DI pattern 'by hand'.

-Please think carefully before choosing a DI library that forces you to write complex adapters, modify your code or tightly couple it to a library.
-It shouldn't be more complicated than understanding and applying the pattern without a supporting framework.

 ---------------------------------------